 Sponge cake is considered to be a favorite dessert by many.
-You might enjoy the sponge cake that your family makes or perhaps you buy sponge cake from a local bakery to enjoy now and then.
+You might enjoy the sponge cake that your family makes or perhaps you buy it from a local bakery to enjoy now and then.

-If you’re new to the idea of baking your own sponge cake, then you’re likely still trying to perfect things.
+If you’re new to the idea of baking your own, then you’re likely still trying to perfect things.
 Getting sponge cake to turn out well isn’t necessarily difficult, but it might take some time to figure out how to get it just right.

 Remember to Heat the Oven

 Heating the oven ahead of time is going to be important.
 You also want to get your oven ready so that you can place the pan or tin in a good spot.

 Experts recommend baking sponge cake on a shelf in the middle of the oven.
 It should be easy enough to adjust things accordingly.

 When you have the shelf in position, you’ll be able to preheat the oven to the temperature that is recommended by whatever recipe you’re following.
 You’ll get better results if the oven is preheated and ready to go by the time you’ve finished your batter.

 This is mostly because of how fast raising agents will start working.
 If you wait too long and have to preheat your oven after finishing the batter, then you could wind up with holes in your cake or an inadequate level of rising.